-Data regarding the prescriptions of carvedilol in clinical practice are available from the Intercontinental marketing service (IMS) database and from international registries on CHF and SAP patients.
+Data regarding the prescriptions of carvedilol in clinical practice are available from the Intercontinental marketing service (IMS) database and from international registries on CHF patients.

-Among all beta-blockers, carvedilol is the second beta-blocker prescribed for SAP in a twice daily administration (2.6 million prescriptions - IMS 2012, 13 countries).
 In CHF, carvedilol is the most widely used beta-blocker in a twice daily administration (2.2 million prescriptions - IMS 2013, 13 countries).

-According to 1-year IMS data collected in September 2014 in 4 EU countries (France, Germany, Italy and Spain) (Table 12), ivabradine and carvedilol co-prescriptions have reached up to 98,278 prescriptions, representing 12.8% of the total prescriptions of ivabradine + a beta-blocker.
+According to 1-year IMS data collected in September 2014 in 4 EU countries (France, Germany, Italy and Spain) (Table 11), ivabradine and carvedilol co-prescriptions have reached up to 98,278 prescriptions, representing 12.8% of the total prescriptions of ivabradine + a beta-blocker.
 In these countries, the co-prescriptions reached 51,025 in September 2012 and 93,293 in September 2013, which indicates an increasing tendency to co-prescribe both drugs.

-Table 12.
-Co-prescriptions of ivabradine + beta-blocker & ivabradine + carvedilol; All indications; IMS, in 4 EU Countries
+Table 11.
+Co-prescriptions of ivabradine + beta-blocker & ivabradine + carvedilol; All indications; IMS, in 4 EU Cour ntries